-BT have announced that they will roll out Fibre to the Cabinet (FTTC) in Lerwick, hopefully by September this year offering broadband speeds up to 80 Mbps.
+BT have announced that they will roll out Fibre to the Cabinet (FTTC) in Lerwick, hopefully by September 2014 offering broadband speeds up to 80 Mbps.
 As with current ADSL it must be remembered however the speeds will decrease the further the premises are from the cabinit.

 Shetland Broadband will be offering FTTC connections to customers as soon as they become available.

 SHETLAND BROADBAND INSTALLS FIRST COMMUNITY FUNDED SUPERFAST BROADBAND TO WEST BURRAFIRTH

 Shetland Broadband has just completed a project to design and build a wireless broadband link in West Burrafirth which allows residents to benefit from a superfast internet connection.
 The official ‘switch on’ event was held last night (Wednesday 1 May) at Engamoor in West Burrafirth.

 Shetland Broadband was approached by the West Burrafirth Broadband Company – a group of residents who formed with the aim to resolve the slow internet connection speeds in the area.
 Thanks to securing ‘Awards for All’ lottery funding their aim has been met, with speeds increasing from 0.16 megabytes to 25 megabytes.

 John White, Chairman of the West Burrafirth Broadband Company said: ’We are really pleased that we have been able get the funding and infrastructure in place to ensure our community can access fast broadband speeds similar to mainland UK.
 Shetland Broadband has been invaluable in their expertise in making this project a reality.”

 Ian Brown of Shetland Broadband said: “It has been an excellent project to be involved in, and we are hoping that it is one that we might be able to help replicate in other communities across Shetland.”